Kuestenschmiede/ReservationBundle/README.md

 # con4gis-Reservation

 ## Overview
 Contao module for creating reservation forms.
-For example for tables, rooms or other objects.
+For example for events, tables, rooms or other objects.

 __Features include:__
-* Define reservation types (for example: room reservation, table reservation, ...)
+* Define reservation types (for example: seminar reservation, room reservation, table reservation, ...)
 * Define reservation objects (for example: table 3, room 112, ...)
 * Set additional options that can be reserved
 * Determine reservation costs